-Nationally agreed student and parent/caregiver items were incorporated in the School Opinion Survey in 2012.
+\ Nationally agreed student and parent/caregiver items were incorporated in the School Opinion Survey in 2012.

-[#] Percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
+'Agree' represents the percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
 Due to a major redevelopment of the surveys (parent/caregiver and student in 2012; staff in 2013), comparisons with results from previous years are not recommended.